Skip to content

 Mortgage life insurance

 Pays out a lump sum to cover your mortgage if you die within the term of the policy.
-Mortgage life insurance is often sold as ‘decreasing term insurance’, meaning the pay-out reduces as your mortgage debt reduces.
+Mortgage life insurance is often sold as ‘decreasing term insurance’.
+This means that the pay-out reduces as your mortgage debt reduces.

 Critical illness cover